m3steele/xm-labs-PostMan-APIs/README.md

 # How it works
 Provided in this Postman collection are all xMatters API's available as of May 3 / 2018.

-The way to use this is to update the collection variables as explained below to your specific usecase.
+The way to use this is to update the collection variables as explained below to your specific use case.
 Once the variables are set, all apis will work together.

-Each api call made in postman will save an evironment variable related to the api just used.
-This will allow you to make subsiquent api calls that use the results of the previous api.
+Each api call made in postman will save an environment variable related to the api just used.
+This will allow you to make subsequent api calls that use the results of the previous api.

 This means you can do things like the following example.